AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

-*Required packages*
+Required packages
 ====================

 GSAS-II requires a standard Python interpreter to be installed, as well as several separately-developed packages.
 GSAS-II is being developed using Python 2.7, 3.6 and 3.7.
-At this point we think that most sections of the code have not been exercised in Python 2 and 3, but  bugs are still expected (please report them).
+At this point we think that most sections of the code have been exercised in Python 2 and 3, but  bugs are still expected (please report them).
 Our goal is to keep the code compliant with both Python 2.7 and 3.x for the immediate future.